Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Introduction

-Already in $1$D, it is long known \cite{faber,jackson1913,runge} that for any sequence of interpolation nodes $P_n \subseteq \Omega$, $n \in \N$ there exists at least one continuous function $f : \Omega \lo \R$ that can not be approximated by interpolation on $P_n$, i.e.,
+Already in 1D, it is long known \cite{faber,jackson1913,runge} that for any sequence of interpolation nodes $P_n \subseteq \Omega$, $n \in \N$ there exists at least one continuous function $f : \Omega \lo \R$ that can not be approximated by interpolation on $P_n$, i.e.,

 Instead, the approximation quality of an interpolation polynomial is sensitive to the choice of the interpolation nodes $P_n \subseteq \Omega$.
 In other words: Interpolating $f$ with a polynomial $Q_{f,n}$ of increasing degree $n \in \N$ does not guarantee that the interpolant $Q_{f,n}$ converges to $f$.
 This fact is famously known as \emph{Runge's phenomenon} \cite{runge}.
 Hence, a universal interpolation scheme that approximates all continuous functions does not exist.
-The best one can hope for is to choose interpolation nodes such that the interpolation scheme approximates ``as many'' functions as possible.

-In $1$D, for instance, interpolation on Chebyshev and Legendre nodes are known to avoid Runge's phenomenon for a generic class of functions and to yield exponential approximation rates \cite{Lloyd}, which is much faster than what has been shown possible by Weierstrass-type approximations \cite{bernstein1912}.
-There is thus a certain interest in extending efficient and numerically stable interpolation schemes to higher dimensions for determining function approximations.

-Therefore, many approaches to extending polynomial interpolation to higher dimensions exist \cite{Bos,deBoor2,deBoor,Erb,Gasca,sauer,Guenther,2000,MultiVander,sauerL,Lloyd}.
-Yet, none of them answers the question of how to maintain the full power of Newton, Lagrange, or other $1$D interpolation schemes in multi-dimensions ($m$D).
-That is: \begin{quest} How to construct interpolation nodes $P_{A_{m,n}} \subseteq \Omega =[-1,1]^m$, $m ,n \in \N$, and an efficient and numerically stable interpolation algorithm such that a generic class of functions $ f : \Omega \lo \R$ can be uniformly approximated by the unique interpolant $Q_{f,A_{m,n}}$ with a fast (ideally exponential) convergence rate while keeping the number of interpolation nodes $|P_{A_n}|$ required small (ideally, sub-exponential)? \end{quest} As far as we recognize, Chebyshev interpolation schemes (Chebfun) \cite{chebfun,Lloyd2,Lloyd} best answers this question among all state-of-the-art approaches.
-However, their implementation has been limited to dimensions $m \leq 3$, due to the \emph{curse of dimensionality}, because the number $|P_{A_{m,n}}|$ of interpolation nodes scales exponentially with dimension $|P_{A_{m,n}}| \in \Oc(n^m)$ in these approaches, rendering them infeasible in high dimensions.

-Alternative approaches \cite{webster,chkifae,cohen2,cohen,cohen3,migli} are available to realize $m$D Weier- strass-type approximations.
-However, the linear convergence rate of the Bernstein approximation \cite{bernstein1912} is reflected in the circumstance that these approaches are prevented from approximating a generic class of functions, but are limited to well-behaving a-priori bounded analytical or holomorphic functions occurring, for instance, as solutions of elliptic PDEs.
-In these scenarios, reasonable uniform approximations of the function $f$ can be reached by sparse samples that avoid the curse of dimensionality in high dimensions $m \in \N$, $m \leq 16$.
-However, when asking such approaches to deliver approximations to machine precision, or leave the tight class of well-behaving functions, their resistance to the curse of dimensionality disappears already for low dimensions $m \leq 6$.